nixxo/rust-lang-book-it/src/ch06-01-defining-an-enum.md

 {{#rustdoc_include ../listings/ch06-enums-and-pattern-matching/no-listing-01-defining-enums/src/main.rs:def}}
 ```

-`IpAddrKind` is now a custom data type that we can use elsewhere in our code.
+`VersioneIndirizzoIp` is now a custom data type that we can use elsewhere in our code.

 ### Enum Values

-We can create instances of each of the two variants of `IpAddrKind` like this:
+We can create instances of each of the two variants of `VersioneIndirizzoIp` like this:

 ```rust
 {{#rustdoc_include ../listings/ch06-enums-and-pattern-matching/no-listing-01-defining-enums/src/main.rs:instance}}